hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 * GitHub Actions
 * GitLab Pipelines

-However, Tfci can be instrumented for other platforms as well with the use of the [published Docker Container](https://hub.docker.com/r/hashicorp/tfci).
+Tfci can be instrumented for other platforms with the use of the [published Docker Container](https://hub.docker.com/r/hashicorp/tfci).

 ### Docker